AngeloPF69/TestGit/README.md

     <pre>Param: x, y, z - coords of point to calculate distance to turtle.
   Sintax: distTo(x, y, z)
   Returns: distX, distY, distZ From turtle to point x, y, z.
+  Note: returns a negative value if turtle is further away than the point x, y, z.
   ex: if turtle x=0, y=0, z=0
     distTo(10,10,10) Returns 10, 10, 10</pre>